goabstract/abstract-sdk/docs/abstract-api.md

 }, { filter: "active" });
 ```

-or, get a list of active projects for a specific section within an organization…
+Get a list of active projects for a specific section within an organization

 ```js
 abstract.projects.list({